amanpreet04/k8s-docker-reference/README.md

 - **Configuration Files**: Settings and environment variables necessary for the application’s configuration.
 - **Libraries and Binaries**: Additional software packages and binaries needed by the application and its dependencies.

+## But Wait!
+How Does Kubernetes Manage All This?
+Here comes the magic.
+Whatever state we want to maintain within the cluster is communicated to Kubernetes through a configuration file typically written in YAML.

+### Configuration File (YAML)

+A YAML configuration file allows you to define the desired state of various Kubernetes resources such as pods, deployments, services, and more.
+Here is a brief overview of what you can define in a YAML file:

+- **Deployments**: Define the desired state for your applications, such as the number of replicas, the container image to use, and update strategies.
+- **Services**: Define how to expose your pods to the network, enabling communication between different parts of your application.
+- **ConfigMaps and Secrets**: Manage configuration data and sensitive information that your applications need.
+- **CronJobs**: Schedule tasks to run at specific times or intervals.
+- **Global Settings**: Specify configurations that apply cluster-wide, such as resource quotas and limits.